Enriching wellbeing through scientific measurement.

 The steps that precede sample measurement by an analytical system including sample or specimen collection, transport, processing or preparation and ultimately some form of physical interface or introduction to an analytical measurement platform present the greatest opportunity for the improvement of result quality.

-Trajan has over 50 years experience in identifying opportunities and leveraging combined expertise with industry and academic partners.
+Trajan has experience in identifying opportunities and leveraging combined expertise with industry and academic partners.
 To support new technology development, our commercial operations encompass supply chain management, project management, product commercialization, marketing, design and communications, account management, distribution and sales support, and customer service.

 As we consider the new technology developments it starts to become clear how Trajan, from sample collection and processing through to analysis and automation can start to improve the quality and volume of analytical measurements that can impact the quality of human life.